5 awesome places to take your motorhome in winter

 Where to stay?

 Mangawhero Campsite is at the base of Mount Ruapehu and just two kilometres from Ohakune township.
 The cost per night is $15 per adult (18 plus) and $7.50 per child (5 –17).
 Infants (0 – 4) are free.
-If you have a DOC or NZMCA pass, you can stay at a reduced rate.
+If you have a DOC pass, you can stay at a reduced rate.
+NZMCA members receive a discount off the price of a DOC pass.

 Have you joined the NZMCA?